brianshumate/vaultron/README.md

 $ terraform destroy -state=./tfstate/terraform.tfstate
 ```

-If you are already familiar with Vault, but would like to save time by rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute the `./blazing_sword` script to do all of this for you.
+If you are already familiar with Vault, but would like to save time by rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute the `./blazing_sword.sh` script to do all of this for you with the additional Terraform configuration in `blazing_sword/main.tf`.

 If you are familiar with Terraform you can also use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances: